DeTester04/saucedemo_pom_assignment/README.md

    - File > New Project
    - Choose a directory and name your project, e.g., `automation_project`
 3. **Set up a Virtual Environment**
-   PyCharm will prompt you to create a virtual environment.
+   PyCha[README.md](README.md)rm will prompt you to create a virtual environment.
 Make sure it's checked and Python interpreter is selected.

 ---

-## ✅ Step 2: Project Directory Structure (POM-Friendly)
+## ✅ Step 2: Project Directory Structure

 Create the following folder structure: